aws-solutions-library-samples/guidance-for-disaster-recovery-of-vmware-workloads-using-aws-elastic-disaster-recovery-service/README.md

 - Deploy the `DRSPrivateBaseTemplate.yaml` template in a dedicated AWS account and Region.
 - Configure your on-premises VPN device by using the tunnel configuration exported by the stack.
-- Confirm basic connectivity (for example, ICMP, DNS, and HTTP/HTTPS where appropriate) between on-premises systems and the target VPC over the VPN or AWS Direct Connect.
+- Confirm basic connectivity (for example, ICMP, DNS, and HTTP/HTTPS where appropriate) between on-premises systems and the target Amazon VPC over the AWS Site-to-Site VPN or AWS Direct Connect.

 If you are using Amazon Route 53 Resolver and the optional Windows validation instance, validate that DNS resolution and AWS Systems Manager access work as expected.